RomainMazB/octobercms-tailwindcss-boilerplate/README.md

 ### This is not a theme, it's much more!

-TailwindCSS Boilerplate theme **is not a theme**, it's a boilerplate to create some awesome themes with all the developper's tools includes: TailwindCSS, Webpack, BrowserSync already configured to build with the OctoberCMS's directory structure, PostCSS with some the majors plugins, PurgeCSS, and all of this managed with NPM.
+TailwindCSS Boilerplate theme **is not a theme**, it's a boilerplate to create some awesome themes with all the developper's tools included: TailwindCSS, Webpack, BrowserSync already configured to build with the OctoberCMS's directory structure, PostCSS with some the majors plugins, PurgeCSS, and all of this managed with NPM.

 **Have fun!**